 Its purpose is to keep you, your clients and business partners out of trouble – by enabling you to spot issues which could lead you to foul of UK financial services regulation if you don’t tread carefully.

 You might think that you won’t be caught, but if your plans include continuing to build a business in the UK, it’s probably worth playing by the rules.
-This link sets out the FCA’s views on its enforcement function.

 So here are some of the main areas you need to look out for:

 Section 21 of the UK Financial Services and Markets Act 2000 says that “in the course of business, an unauthorised person must not communicate an invitation or inducement to engage in investment activity unless either the content of the communication is approved … by an authorised person or it is exempt.”

 This covers both written communications and “real-time” communications such as telephone conversations.
 Real estate as such is not caught by this prohibition.
 But shares in a property SPV are caught, and there are special rules about promoting “collective investment schemes” – see further below.
 A breach of Section 21 is a criminal offence.